Skip to content

 AI Overview is Google's AI-generated summary that appears above traditional search results for certain queries, synthesizing information from multiple sources into a coherent response.

-AI Overviews represent Google's integration of generative AI into core search, requiring GEO strategies focused on authoritative, well-structured content that supports synthesis across multiple sources.
+AI Overviews represent Google's integration of generative AI into core search.
+Ranking in this space requires GEO strategies focused on authoritative, well-structured content built to support synthesis across multiple sources, not just to rank for a single keyword.

 Content and Structural Signals

-These elements determine how AI systems identify, extract, and cite your B2B content within generated responses.
+How AI systems identify, extract, and cite your B2B content comes down to these elements.

 Structured Content Signals

-Structured Content Signals are formatting and organizational elements that help AI systems identify, extract, and cite relevant information, including schema markup, clear headings, bulleted lists, and definition patterns.
+Structured Content Signals are the formatting and organizational choices that help AI systems locate, extract, and cite relevant information: schema markup, clear headings, bulleted lists, definition patterns, and anything else that makes the architecture of a page legible to a retrieval system rather than just to a human reader.

-Clear headings and lists make extraction easier for retrieval systems.
-Content with strong structural signals receives more consistent AI citations than unstructured content because AI systems can more accurately identify relevant sections.
+Clear headings and lists make extraction easier.
+Content built around strong structural signals gets cited more consistently than unstructured content, because retrieval systems can accurately pinpoint the relevant section instead of guessing.

 Citation-Worthy Format